-Best Taskade alternatives for team project management (2026)
+Best Taskade alternatives in 2026 for team task management

 Taskade is a collaborative outliner with AI features bolted on top — it's halfway between a task list, a doc, and a chat tool, and the AI marketing has dominated its messaging recently.
 Teams that look for alternatives usually want one thing more clearly: a real PM tool with structure, or a real docs tool, or a real AI assistant.
 Trying to be all three is the problem they're escaping.